Are you looking for things to do in New Orleans? If so – this is the ULTIMATE list!

 House of Dance and Feathers

 A visit to The House of Dance and Feathers is an excellent thing to do if you love the culture of Mardi Gras.
-With some great information available to visitors regarding the culture of Mardi Gras Indians, Skull & Bone Gangs and more, it’s the perfect place to educate yourself further on New Orleans’ traditions.
+With some great information available to visitors regarding the culture of Mardi Gras Indians, Skull & Bone Gangs and more, it’s the perfect place to educate yourself further on New Orleans’ traditions, which makes it a great choice for things to do in New Orleans.

 Tennessee Williams/New Orleans Literary Festival